 4. They want to check your audio and connection.

 Another benefit of requesting intros is that they’ll be able to check your audio quality.
 For that reason, it’s a good idea to invest in a good headset.
 Yes, a headset.
 Please do not use the mic on your webcam—they typically don’t work well in online classroom environments.

 That leads to another reason why you should always check your intro before sending it in: You need to make sure your audio sounds crisp, clear, clean, and without buzzing sounds, echoes, or a hollow, tunnel-like sound.
 You should even check if your audio is working.
 That’s something I’ve done myself—forgot to turn on the mic and ended up recording a muted intro.

 Once you’ve successfully completed your application and clicked on submit, the waiting begins.
 Some of the bigger online ESL companies will give you a time frame.
 And if you don’t hear from them during that time, it means they probably don’t think you’re a fit.
-But, if you do hear from them, it means the next step is an interview.
+But, if you do hear from them, it means the next step is the job interview.

 Some companies will do one interview and know if they want to hire you from there.
 Others may require a couple of interviews, and still, others will require demos.
 So, how do you prepare for these?